 Making the price of prostheses fairer

-Currently, customers in the private sector can pay 45 per cent more than the public sector for prosthetics, such as artificial hip and knee replacements.
+Currently, customers in the private sector can pay up to seven times more than the public sector for prosthetics, such as artificial hip and knee replacements.
 The difference is even higher when compared to similar health systems overseas.
 To combat this, we’ve recommended to government that prostheses pricing be set against domestic and international benchmarks, to give our customers a better deal and return an estimated $800 million to Australian consumers.

 Increasing transparency for informed consumer choices